 James MacDonaldFounding and Senior Pastor of Harvest Bible Chapel

-In addition to his preaching ministry, James began the Bible-teaching ministry Walk in the Word on one radio station in 1997.
-Today, the Walk in the Word radio broadcast reaches more than three million people every day, and the television program, which started in 2014, has a daily audience that extends around the world.
+In addition to his ministry inside the church, James saw an opportunity to reach more people with God’s Word through radio.
+He began the Bible-teaching ministry Walk in the Word on one station in 1997.
+Now, Walk in the Word can also be seen on television and online, reaching more than three million people around the world every day.

-James’ extensive ministry also includes the worship and songwriting ministry Vertical Church Band, the film-making ministry Vertical Church Films, the Harvest Training Center for pastors, the accredited Harvest Christian Academy (for pre-K through grade 12), a year-round camp, a center for biblical counseling, and a disaster-recovery organization—all to reach more people with the life-changing gospel of Jesus Christ.
+James’ extensive ministry also includes the worship and songwriting ministry Vertical Worship, the film-making ministry Vertical Church Films, the accredited pre-K through grade 12 Harvest Christian Academy, a year-round camp, and a center for biblical counseling—all to reach more people with the life-changing gospel of Jesus Christ.

 Jeremy TreatPastor at Reality LA, Professor at Biola U., Author of The Crucified King